substain/TalkieTalkie/addons/talkietalkie/README.md

 The layout of this window (size, position, and preview layouts) is saved in the preferences and loaded on startup.

 ### DrawPointer
 This Node is currently located within the UI and adds the possibility to draw onto the slides.
-Holding a button (Default: Ctrl and Alt) will show an icon, and pressing the left mouse button lets you draw onto the slides.
+Holding a button (Default: Ctrl or Alt) will show an icon, and pressing the left mouse button lets you draw onto the slides.
 Drawings are removed after some seconds have passed or the slide is changed.
 There are some configuration options exposed via `all_draw_properties` on that node.

 ### SlideGenerator
 With the **SlideGenerator**, you can generate slides from markdown-like text.
 This tool script can be attached to any node, and will generate Slides based on the text provided via the `input_text` property.
 The format is based on Markdown-Syntax, although not all functionality is implemented currently.
 * For each header (lines beginning with e.g. #, ##, ###, ...), a slide is generated based on the `slide_scene`.
+* Comments are, by default, created from lines that begin with `//`, `[//]` or `[comment]`.
+This behavior can be edited with the 'comment_line_regex' property
 * The `content_scene` will be used for the nodes created for the content (which is everything below the header, except for comments).
-* Comments are, by default, created from lines that begin with // , [//] or [comment].
-This behavior can be edited with the 'comment_line_regex'
 * With `slide_title_path`, you can specify the path in the template scene that represents the title of the slide whereas `slide_content_parent_path` specifies under which node the content scene(s) are placed as children.
 * Besides not creating duplicated slides with the same title via `ignore_if_slide_name_exists` you can also choose to `replace_existing_instatiated_slides` (dangerous!)